tejasvi/xapian-gsoc-proposal/proposal.rst

   Limitation which is being addressed is the lack of intent detection for queries which are imprecise or have multiple interpretations.
 One of the approach could be the use of neural networks to build user intent model.
 However conventional uses of Xapian will present problem of cold start or can't aggregate query data quickly enough for a funtional model.

+  For accessing lexical data direct api calls to WordNet or equivalent can also be made.
+However they are likely to cause overhead compared to self-desigened index which can be optimised for the implemented features.
 **Please note any uncertainties or aspects which depend on further research or investigation.**

   There are no apparant prospects of significant decrease in search efficiency in terms of speed, considering research papers, when lexical databases are employed.
 However it will still be something to warrrant caution while implementing related features.
 Moreover the algorithms which look good on paper could involve skewed sample for testing.
 Besides they may not perform well in Xapian specific environment.
 Such setbacks certainly have possibility to digress the planned project outline.